spollard/josh-works.github.io/_pages/turing.md

 Over the years, I've answered a lot of questions via email about Turing.
 In an effort to save you (and me!) some time, I'm going to start porting over broad chunks of email correspondence here.

+[Turing announced that they're going remote for the rest of 2020, because Covid, _and_ that anyone who starts remotely can finish remotely](https://writing.turing.io/our-new-normal/).
+If you don't live in Denver, and are thinking about software development, this is a good time.

+I strongly recommend the back-end program, and can almost guarantee that you'll be successful in it, if you reach out to me before you start and we game-plan the strategy.
+I've personally helped hundreds of Turing students be successful.
+[This is my approach for how to be successful at Turing]({{ site.baseurl }}{% link _posts/2019-05-09-turing_prework_01_intro.md %}).

+I have vastly less experience with the front-end curriculum, so if you decide on Turing but do the front-end program, you're mostly on your own.
+If something like Turing is a big risk to you, please do the back-end program.
+I will be able to provide much more help along the way.

 ### FAQ/index

 Here's questions I've received via email, and their answers.

 I've just copy/pasted chunks of emails, so I pardon spots of confusion of lack of context.
 Please let me know if you have additional questions, or am confused by something written below.
 I'll provide context if I can.
+Shoot me an email at `joshthompson@hey.com`

 - [Could you elaborate on what your life looked like right after you finished Turing?](#could-you-elaborate-on-what-your-life-looked-like-right-after-you-finished-turing)
 - [What was your first job?
 Did you feel supported by your employer?](#what-was-your-first-job-did-you-feel-supported-by-your-employer)